civican/legisinfo/42-1/bills/C-81/bill_text.md

 information and communication technologies;

+communication, other than information and communication technologies;

-the procurement of goods and services;
+the procurement of goods, services and **facilities**;

-the delivery of programs and services;
+the **design and** delivery of programs and services;

 transportation; and

 areas designated under regulations made under paragraph `117`(1)(b).

+### Section 5.1

+The area of communication referred to in paragraph 5(c.1) does not include broadcasting as defined in subsection 2(1) of the `Broadcasting Act` or telecommunications as defined in subsection 2(1) of the `Telecommunications Act`.

 ## Principles